Services and resources

 The International Office offers advice and support to faculty members and students, from the University of Ottawa and from international institutions, on all international placements.
 The Office helps coordinate student mobility, establish exchange agreements, build international partnerships and host international delegations.

 The Library offers students and faculty members various services and resources.
 Jennifer Haire, the librarian responsible for Aboriginal studies, supports all Indigenous students, faculty and staff on their research journey.
 She also provides research support to non-Indigenous persons affiliated with the University who have an interest in this subject area.
 She assists students and professors with their research needs and offers in-class seminars on library research skills.
-She visits the Aboriginal Resource Centre (ARC) every Wednesday afternoon to provide library research assistance.

 The MJCGCE offers numerous volunteering opportunities to students in the community or the world.
 Enrich your resume with a Co-curricular Record and your life with lots of exciting experiences!